 A number of modifications have been introduced in the Kain-Fritsch convective parameterization over the last decade or so.
-The purpose of this paper is to formally describe these changes and provide some justification for their implementation.
-The changes were inspired by feedback from numerical modelers who use the scheme (e.g., Warner and Hsu 2000; Liu et al. 2001; Colle et al. 2002) and from operational forecasters who utilize model output for daily forecasts (e.g., Kain et al. 2003a).
-The changes can be briefly summarized as follows:
+The purpose of this paper is to document these changes formally and provide some justification for their implementation.
+The changes were inspired by feedback from numerical modelers who use the scheme (e.g., Warner and Hsu 2000; Liu et al. 2001; Nagarajan et al. 2001; Cohen 2002; Colle et al. 2003) and from operational forecasters who utilize model output for daily forecasts (e.g., Kain et al. 2003a).
+The changes are briefly summarized here.